A young student asked Warren Buffett’s advice on classes to take in school. Warren Buffett’s main advice was to learn Accounting.

 The class learning objectives are targeted towards the learning outcome statements of the Chartered Financial Analyst (CFA) Level 1 exam (~15-20% of the total content of CFA Level 1 will be covered).
 While many students might not have interest in the CFA exam, targeting learning outcomes to the financial accounting material in the exam enables the course to stay up to date on the most critical financial accounting material to learn.
 Moreover organizing the class around the CFA curriculum enables the course to have additional free content online from alternative sources that can provide additional understanding of topics covered.

-- Alternative 3: The second edition of International Financial Statement Analysis (and workbook) from the same authors is also available and it not much different from the newer text.
+- Alternative 4: The second edition and third edition of International Financial Statement Analysis (and workbook) from the same authors is also available and it not much different.

 - Christensen, Clayton M., and Michael E. Raynor.
 The Innovator’s Solution.
 Harvard Business Press, 2003.